 - Pregnant women

 The Effects of Drug Abuse on an Individual

-There are numerous health problems associated with drug abuse.
-These problems affect nearly every organ in the body and can include but are not limited to a weakened immune system, heart attacks, abdominal pain, strain on the liver, lung disease, mental conditions, and impaired memory, attention, and decision making.
+Numerous health problems can occur due to substance misuse.
+These problems affect nearly every organ in the body and can include but are not limited to a weakened immune system, heart disease and problems, abdominal pain, strain on the liver, lung disease, mental conditions, and impaired memory, attention, and decision making.

-Drug abuse also results in behavioral changes.
+Substance abuse also results in behavioral changes.
 A drug user may experience paranoia, aggressiveness, hallucinations, impaired judgment, impulsiveness, loss of self-control, self-imposed isolation, or emotional withdrawal.
-Heavy drug abuse can ultimately lead to addiction (i.e., needing the drug to function normally).
+Heavy substance abuse can ultimately lead to addiction (i.e., needing the substance in order to function normally).

-The physical and cognitive effects of drug abuse can cause the individual to struggle in their environment.
-Drug abuse can lead to decreased performance or increased absence at school and work, changes in friends and social circles, and troubles at home, all of which will be explored further as the social effects of drug abuse in a community.
+The physical and cognitive effects of addiction can cause the individual to struggle in their environment.
+Drug addiction can lead to decreased performance or increased absence at school and work, changes in friends and social circles, and troubles at home, all of which will be explored further as the social effects of drug abuse in a community.